First Computer At Home

 The ZX Printer required its own special rolls of aluminium-coated paper — and they were expensive, especially considering how small they were!
 It was a novelty to print screen-shots and program listings.
 I remember attaching a program listing to a school project, and feeling slightly embarrassed about it being on narrow, curled-up, silver-coloured paper.
 Ultimately, the printer was of limited practical use.

-When using the ZX Printer, in the back of my mind, I always wondered whether the smell of burning aluminium which it produced was harmful!
+When using the ZX Printer, in the back of my mind I always wondered whether the smell of burning aluminium that it produced was harmful!

 Sadly, my original 16K Spectrum had to be sold in the 1980s, to help pay for my next computer, the Commodore 64.
 But around 1988, I bought a second hand 48K ZX Spectrum, which I still have.